Kacper-Lubisz/L1-1st-Project/README.md

 ## Usage Guide
 The component usage guide can be found in reference.html

+## Licence

+If this were to be published it would be published under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+The original work can be found at this here https://www.openprocessing.org/sketch/486307.

+To comply with the MIT licences of Bootstrap, jQuery and Prism the MIT licence is included in the file named LICENCE
 ## Design

 The first step to this assignment is to try and understand what an ideal 'reusable component' would look like.
 So I set